 CentOS 6.0 – 6.10 (x86_64)

-If the necessary modules are not set up in the environment, before starting to set up this program, the “yum” or “rpm” command must be used to set up RPM packages.
+If the necessary modules are not set up in the environment before setting up this program, the “yum” or “rpm” command is required to set up the RPM packages.

 - Please refer here.

 Parallel ATA, Serial ATA (including eSATA), SCSI, SAS, iSCSI, SAN (Fibre Channel), USB, FireWire (IEEE 1394), network shared folders compatible with file sharing SMB/CIFS protocol, and NFS（shared folders of Windows OS and Samba）

 - Backup cannot be directly saved to CD-R or DVD-R, etc., and tape devices.

 Support File System

 XFS, Linux Ext2, Linux Ext3, Linux Ext4, XFS, Linux Swap, Linux LVM (volume group and logical volume), Linux RAID

 - Linux RAID is not supported if RAID is configured by using dmraid.

 - Bare metal recovery of Linux RAID by using mdraid is not supported.